qiboteam/qibo/doc/source/contributing.rst

 we perform integrity checks to ensure that the new features do not break QIBO functionalities and meets our coding standards.

-Where the current code standards that are applied to any new changes:
+The current code standards that are applied to any new changes:

-- **Tests**: We use pytest to run our tests thus tests must continues to pass when new changes are integrated in the code.
+- **Tests**: We use pytest to run our tests that must continue to pass when new changes are integrated in the code.
-- **Coverage**: Code should be at least mantain code coverage when new features are implemented.
+- **Coverage**: Test coverage should be maintained / be at least at the same level when new features are implemented.